General Inquiries

 I am new to the University and speak some Portuguese; what courses should I enrol in?

-Please see our Portuguese page for information about our placement test.
+Please see our our Placement Test website under the Portuguese section for the latest information.
 If you have additional questions, contact the Associate Chair of Undergraduate Studies.

 I am new to the University and speak some Spanish; what courses should I enrol in?